harvy4002/harvy4002.github.io/_posts/2024-07-31-dissecting-a-pig-butcher/2024-07-31-dissecting-a-pig-butcher.md

 Ok sure lets see what happens.
 Some nice plesentaties are exchanged.
 Also they send a photo of "themselves", an attractive young asian woman.

 [![1_business.png](1_business.png){: width="500"}](1_business.png)

-She expalins she is an owner of a business and clearly even more inviting.
+She explains she is an owner of a business and clearly even more inviting.
 The aim here seems to be just introduce casual conversation and work out their target.

 [![2_collecting_the_mark.png](2_collecting_the_mark.png){: width="500"}](2_collecting_the_mark.png)

 At this point they are working out if they can try a romance scam, again this may seem normal for someone to ask these questions.
 They also check my age, I guess to see how much money I could have or maybe they have some morals around the young or elderly.

 ### The handoff

 [![3_switch_up.png](3_switch_up.png){: width="500"}](3_switch_up.png)

 Then seemingly they need to switch up phones as they have business phone.
 This seems like a triage system where they hand over to another person to carry on with the scam.

 [![4_injury.png](4_injury.png){: width="500"}](4_injury.png)

 On the new number and immediately get a sad story of abuse and even some disturbing images.
 At this point I know something is up and try to look for the name in the x-rays and research who this woman is.
 I find a facebook page and instagram, so some backstory but the facebook page was created a month before and then soon after it was made private.

 [![5_france.png](5_france.png){: width="500"}](5_france.png)

 I then follow up to see what they can say with their trip to France.
 They post a picture which doesn't appear in search engines.
 Some conversation here but the continuity is lacking.
 No mention of the tourist attraction I recommended ever again.

 [![6_meeting.png](6_meeting.png){: width="500"}](6_meeting.png)

 I then surprisingly get a video of a meeting, which seems pretty strange but fits the narrative where this person was learning some financial training as part of being a franchisee? or something.

 ### The turning point

 [![7_app.png](7_app.png){: width="500"}](7_app.png)

 I then ask about that training but then get a screenshot of some app or website that doesn't seem to be real.
 There are no images that match the app and the screenshot doesn't look like it's taken on a phone screen.
 I ignore it as it just meant nothing to me.

 [![8_chatgpt.png](8_chatgpt.png){: width="500"}](8_chatgpt.png)